elainexliu/elainexliu.github.io/index.md

 - Scheming and Brewing in health
 - Researching conformable drug delivery methods @ Conformable Decoders in the Media Lab
-- Venture Partner at Contrary Capital
+- Venture Partner at Contrary

 ## previously

-- Learned so much at Thrive
+- Worked on GTM strategy, cash burn modeled (modeled how long *** would survive without raising again under different scenarios), and dug deep into BCI and health tech at Thrive
 - Schemed at Prod
 - Optimized vehicle computer vision models at VIA + explored Taiwan
 - Controlled drug delivery methods + bioMEMS research at the MIT Koch Institute